Keynotes • April 20, 2018

 Even just in terms of Machiavellian evolutionary theory, you wouldn’t want to be killing yourself.
 So all of these parts are intended to help you.
 Even if they’re misguided or based on misperceptions.
 And you can go to them, especially if they’re very young parts.
 So anyway, I think I’m jumping the gun on what a part is in IFS, but we’ll leave that alone.

-So just to clear that up, there might be confusion as far as like, the original self is not the true self.
-The original self or the true self in MPD, and in Narcissistic Personality Disorder, or Cluster B Personality Disorder literature is not the true self in the way that I’m using that term.
-And I think it’s not the true self and the best use of the term true self.
+So just to clear that up, there might be confusion as far as like, the original self is not the True Self.
+The original self or the True Self in NPD, in the Narcissistic Personality Disorder, or Cluster B Personality Disorder literature is not the True Self in the way that I’m using that term.
+And I think it’s not the True Self and the best use of the term True Self.

 What they’re doing is contrasting a false self that might be very malicious, and malevolent, and dangerous with the self that it was before that person decided it needed to be this way to protect itself or to get what it needs — significance, or certainty or something.

 This dichotomy of a bipolar self is useful in just understanding how narcissism arises, but as far as for therapy, it’s very limited.
 And one thing that would be great to see is, a lot of the cluster B personality books are written for popular audience.
 Like, pop accessible books are very limited.
 They have to make it fun and readable, so they repeat themselves a lot.